shaman007/home-k3s/README.md

 * Matrix message server that actually works
 * Infrastructure things like Redis, MySQL, PostgresQL
 * Storage is NFS and it surprisingly reliable
 * Backup of mail, databases, Minecraft and redis
+* Mongodb without auth, is needed for Spotify stats application

 ## ToDo
 * Mastodon